 1. Aims 3

-2. Legislation and Statutory Guidance 3
+2. Legislation and Statutory Guidance

-3. Definitions 5
+3. Definitions

-4. Roles and Responsibilities Error!
-Bookmark not defined.
+4. Roles and Responsibilities 4

 5. Considering the Reinstatement of a Pupil 8

 6. An Independent Review 10

 7. School Registers 12

 8. Returning from a Suspension 13

 9. Monitoring Arrangements 14

 10. Links with Other Policies 14

 Appendix 1: Independent Review Panel Training 15